Fire in the Hole (2024 roller coaster): Announcement

 On February 13, 2023, to the disappointment of many fans of the original ride, it was announced that the now defunct Fire in the Hole ride would be closing on December 30, 2023.
 This began speculation on what would be replacing the iconic attraction, and rumors grew with the construction of a new ride building behind what was previously known as Fireman's Landing area of the park (now known as the Fire District).
-On August 14, 2023, Silver Dollar City announced that a newly-revitalized version of Fire in the Hole, constructed in partnership with Rocky Mountain Construction (RMC), would open in the spring of 2024.
+On August 14, 2023, Silver Dollar City announced that a newly revitalized version of Fire in the Hole, constructed in partnership with Rocky Mountain Construction (the company's first non-thrill attraction), would open in the spring of 2024.
 Brad Thomas, President of the Silver Dollar City Company, proclaimed that the new ride would not only preserve the history of Silver Dollar City, but would also be the anchor attraction of the newly renamed Fire District.
 The ride is currently Silver Dollar City's biggest investment in a single attraction to date, costing $30 million to build.
 On March 1, 2024, it was announced that the ride would open on March 30, 2024.